 One of the benefits of Downsville is that there is very little traffic.
 The average commute to work is 14.64 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Downsville does not have a public transit system used by locals to get to and from work.
+Downsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Downsville in 2022 was $30,478, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $121,912 for a family of four.
 However, Downsville contains both very wealthy and poor people as well.